-The Byzantine underground cistern (Yerebatan) is re-opened after restorations.
+The Byzantine underground cistern (Yerebatan), Blue Mosque, Maiden's Tower (Kizkulesi), Treasury at Topkapi Palace are re-opened after restorations.

 Istanbul has always been an important city throughout the history.
 Located on the crossroads of trade routes, it surely enjoyed a great deal of international attention and its economy has always grown up.
 Since the beginning of the settlement here, commerce was heavily practiced and bazaars were filled with all kinds of items, buyers and sellers from everywhere.
 This commercial activity has left its mark on the city with its old bazaars, and today the tradition of shopping continues with many old and modern malls in this great city.